jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 JWT tokens can be passed easily between modules and components of a whole system as a "bearer token" in the `Authorization` header of an HTTP request.

-1. When an incoming request (that must be from an authenticated user) is processed, the token is extracted from the `Ahthorization` header first.
+1. When an incoming request (that must be from an authenticated user) is processed, the token is extracted from the `Authorization` header first.
 If not present, then a `401 - Unauthorized` response if returned.
 2. Next, the token itself is unpacked into its component parts, and the signature on the token is verified to be from the trusted issuer.
 In a system like this, the issuers is the system itself.
-If the signature check fails, then so does authorization and a
-   `401 - Unauthorized` response is returned.
+If the signature check fails, then so does authorization and a `401 - Unauthorized` response is returned.
 3. Lastly, if the signature is good, this means that the claims in the token, are to be trusted by the receiving party.
 The claims are unpacked and used to verify the token is valid (from the correct issuer, and not expired), and used to identify the user, and figure out what access the user might have.

 JWT tokens, always declare their issuers (backed up with a signature), and always have an expiry date, which is usually short-lived to limit exposure should the token fall into the wrong hands (e.g. 15 minutes).